 Activities of daily living (ADLs) include personal-care activities such as eating, bathing, dressing, and using the toilet.

-The number of people aged 65 and over is estimated to increase by 65% in the next 25 years, with a doubling of the number of people aged >85 years.
+In 2011, it was estimated that the number of people aged 65 and over was to increase by 65% over the following 25 years, with a doubling of the number of people aged >85 years.
 Managing older people's health effectively will be important.